evanhockings/evanhockings.github.io/_posts/2025-03-26-noise-aware-decoding.md

 ---

-I recently gave a talk to my group on my recent paper 'Improving error suppression with noise-aware decoding', [arXiv:2502.21044](https://arxiv.org/abs/2502.21044).
+I recently gave a talk to my group on my paper 'Improving error suppression with noise-aware decoding' [arXiv:2502.21044](https://arxiv.org/abs/2502.21044).
-As I had the full hour, I also included a somewhat idiosyncratic introduction to stabiliser quantum error correction through the lens of symplectic vector spaces.
+As I had a full hour for the talk, I included an idiosyncratic introduction to stabiliser quantum error correction through the lens of symplectic vector spaces.
+It was a good excuse to learn how to use Beamer!

 You can find the talk slides [here](https://evanhockings.github.io/files/25-3-26-presentation-handout.pdf).